ml-retrospectives/ml-retrospectives.github.io/_pages/about.md

 layout: about
 permalink: /
 title: <strong>ML</strong> Retrospectives
-description: A venue for reflecting on ML research.
+description: A venue for reflecting on machine learning research.

 profile:
   align: right